-Deal with any other new vocabulary.
-Elicit or model the pronunciation of any tricky words.
+Help with any other new vocabulary.
+Elicit or model the pronunciation of any difficult words.

-- d Put Sts in pairs to decide which question is the most and least interesting, or too personal to ask a person whom you don't know well.
-You might want to tell Sts that they don't have to agree with each other. - Get feedback from various pairs. - e Focus on the task and put Sts in pairs.
+d Put Sts in pairs to decide which question is the most and least interesting, or too personal to ask a person you don't know well.
+You might want to tell Sts that they don't have to agree with each other.

+Get feedback from various pairs.

+e Focus on the task and put Sts in pairs.
 Give them time to choose their six questions.

 Now focus on the Politely refusing to answer a question box and go through it with the class.
-Elicit / Explain that these answers should be said very politely, as normally, whoever asked you the question didn't mean to be rude or intrusive.
+Elicit / Explain that these answers should be said very politely because usually, whoever asked you the question, didn't mean to be rude or intrusive.

 Get Sts to ask and answer their questions.
-Encourage 'questioners' to ask for more information where possible.
-Get feedback by asking Sts for any interesting / funny answers, and deal with any vocabulary problems that arose.
+Encourage "questioners" to ask for more information where possible.

+Get feedback by asking Sts for any interesting / funny answers, and help with any vocabulary problems that came up.